mkmathur/Projects/README.md

 Classic Algorithms
 -----------------

+*[**Sorting**](https://github.com/mkmathur/Projects/blob/master/Classic%20Algorithms/sort.py) - Implement two types of sorting algorithms: Merge sort and quick sort.

-**Collatz Conjecture** - Start with a number *n > 1*.
+*Collatz Conjecture** - Start with a number *n > 1*.
 Find the number of steps it takes to reach one using the following process: If *n* is even, divide it by 2.
 If *n* is odd, multiply it by 3 and add 1.

 **Sorting** - Implement two types of sorting algorithms: Merge sort and quick sort.